• Skip to primary navigation

 Step 3 - Roll And Bake

-Roll tablespoon sized balls and place on your baking tray.
+Roll tablespoonfuls of mixture and place them on your prepared tray.

-Flatten slightly using a fork gently pressed on top.
+Flatten slightly using a fork gently pressed on top of the small balls.

 Small round balls of biscuit mixture, flattened with a fork and placed on a baking tray.

-Bake for 10 minutes or until just golden.
-Allow to cool on a wire rack for 5 minutes.
+Bake for 10 minutes or until just lightly golden brown.

 Golden caramel flavoured hokey pokey biscuits on a serving plate.